dtanoglidis/DeepGhostBusters/README.md

 In this work we use the Mask R-CNN implementation developed by [Matterport](https://github.com/matterport/Mask_RCNN) on Python 3, Keras, and TensorFlow.

+Mask R-CNN simultaneously performs object detection and semantic segementation; the figure above presents a high-level description of its architecture: A pre-trained backbone CNN network is used to generate feature maps, that pass through a Region Proposal Network (RPN) that finds (bounding box coordinates) a number of Regions of Interest (RoIs) that are likely to contain an object.
+Subsequently the feature maps of these RoIs are being sent to the main part of Mask R-CNN that simultaneously performs:
+- Regression of box coordinates, to find the optimal bounding box around each object.
+- Classification, to find the category of each object
+- Per-pixel-classification, using Fully Convolutional CNNs [FCNN](https://arxiv.org/abs/1411.4038) to create the segmentation masks.

+For a more detailed, pedagogical, description of the Mask R-CNN model and its precursors, see [Weng 2017](https://lilianweng.github.io/lil-log/2017/12/31/object-recognition-for-dummies-part-3.html).

 ---
 ### Datasets